 Other costs are a real budget killer, too.
 You’re responsible for tuition if you place your child in private school, and most people have to cough up money for fees even if they choose public schooling.
 For extracurricular activities, like my child’s ballet class, we were faced with registration fees and fees for recital costumes right off the bat.

 Then there’s the gear.
 School-aged kids need new clothes and shoes.
 Many schools now require those attending to wear uniforms.
-Extracurricular activities necessitate a barrage of accessories all their own– ballet shoes, baseball bats and gloves, karate outfits, etc. It’s mindboggling… and if you have multiple children that need these things?
+Extracurricular activities necessitate a barrage of accessories all their own– ballet shoes, baseball bats and catcher’s mitts, karate outfits, etc. It’s mindboggling… and if you have multiple children that need these things?
 Well, let’s just say you can kiss your mad money goodbye.

 One more expense that’s unseen – gas.
 During the summer, we save lots on fuel since we’re not driving many places.
 Once fall kicks in, it’s a different ballgame.
 I play the role of dedicated chauffeur and my gas bill suffers as a result.